ft-abhishekgupta/android-website-app-template/README.md

 # Template for Android App for a Website
 ![](./logo.png)

+## Features
+* URL Bar will not be visible to give better feel of mobile application
+* Custom Loading Screen
+* Custom Page for No Internet Connection
+* Pull Down to Refresh Integrated
 ## To Run App
 1. Download ```APP-APK.apk``` [Download Link](https://raw.githubusercontent.com/ft-abhishekgupta/android-website-app-template/master/APP-APK.apk "Direct Download")
 1. Install on Android Device and run.